 by partnering with poverty's fiercest adversaries to learn what works.

-Catholic Charities Chicago runs the city's Homeless Prevention Call Center and has helped thousands of families stay off the streets, but Catholic Charities knows funding for public programs is never guaranteed, so it wanted to prove its method was cost effective and impactful.
+Catholic Charities Chicago runs the city's Homelessness Prevention Call Center and has helped thousands of families stay off the streets.
+But Catholic Charities knows funding for public programs is never guaranteed, so it wanted to prove its method was cost-effective and impactful.